What is lifelib?#

 How lifelib works#

 lifelib is a Python package, and it includes a variety of libraries.
-A library is a folder containing models, sample scripts and Jupyter notebooks.
+A library is a folder containing actuarial models, sample scripts and Jupyter notebooks.
 Choose a library you want to use as the base for your own project, and copy the library from the package to your own location.
 See here for how to make a copy of a library.
+Sample scripts and Jupyter notebooks are executable out of the box.

 Once the model is read, it is available as a modelx Model object in the IPython session.
 The model is composed of Spaces.
 Spaces contain Cells and other Spaces.
 Cells are much like cells in spreadsheets, which in turn, can store formulas and associated values.